-'''

-python -m venv devvenv ## deactivate first, or use a fresh shell

-source devvenv ## deactivate first, or use a fresh shell

-pip install -e ./bamboo
+''' python -m venv devvenv ## deactivate first, or use a fresh shell source devvenv/bin/activate ## deactivate first, or use a fresh shell export SETUPTOOLS_ENABLE_FEATURES=legacy-editable pip install -e ./bamboo '''

-'''

-Note that this will store cached build outputs in the \skbuild directory. python setup.py clean --all can be used to clean this up (otherwise they will prevent updating the non-editabl install).
+Note that this will store cached build outputs in the skbuild directory. python setup.py clean --all can be used to clean this up (otherwise they will prevent updating the non-editabl install).
+The additional environment variable is a workaround for a bug in scikit-build, see this issue.

-The documentation can be built locally with python setup.py build\sphinx, and for running all (or some) tests the easiest is to call pytest directly, with the bamboo/tests directory to run all tests, or with a specific file to check only the tests defined there.
+The documentation can be built locally with python setup.py build_sphinx, and for running all (or some) tests the easiest is to call pytest directly, with the bamboo/tests directory to run all tests, or with a specific file to check only the tests defined there.